KshitizGIT/SmartApartmentEnterprise/README.md

  docker compose up
 ```

 In case you don't want the docker elastic service and want to use my AWS Elastic Service, use the following command.
+Currently, access to my AWS Elastic Service is protected by calls from selected IP Address.
+Please send me your ip address so that I can configure access.
 ```bash
 cd src
 docker compose -f .\docker-compose.yml -f .\docker-compose.aws.yml up